JulioJu/aspnetScholarProject/README.md

     * Do not forget to update also tag the `LangVersion` in the `csprog` file.
     * Do not forget to update also the  attribute `ToolsVersion` of the root tag `RuleSet` in the `ruleset` file.

+# Inheritance

+* This code use all powerful c# inheritance.
+    See for instance ./Pages/Abstract/DetailsAbstract.cshtml.cs and
+    ./Pages/Customer/Details.cshtml.cs

+* There are examples about `delegate`, `virtual`, genericity, `Task<T>`, async/await

+* I have noticed than:
+    * Could not have two OnGetAsync in a same function, even with parametric overload
+    * PerformSearchInDatabase could not be nullable, because we are in a Generic function.
+    * PerformSearchInDatabase could not be assign to a default callback, default parameter should be evaluated at compiled time.
+    * (see ./Pages/Abstract/DetailsAbstract.cshtml.cs for further examples)

 # Issue created by me on GitHub